EHHughes/Spatial_Heterogeneity_PDE/readme.md

 This repository contains the data used in Hughes et al (under review).
 Representative code used to generate the data is also provided.
-Please contact Elliott Hughes at elliott.hughes@rebuen.ox.ac.uk for more information.
+Please contact Elliott Hughes at elliott.hughes@maths.ox.ac.uk for more information.

 <font size = 5>Index<font size = 2>